Reviews

 Levosert coil reviews

 Levosert is a hormonal coil which is similar to the Mirena coil but has a slightly different way of being inserted into your womb.
 It releases a low amount of progestogen, meaning low levels circulate through your system - this may be why most women experience few side effects.
 It's very likely to make your bleeds lighter or stop altogether.
-Levosert can stay in for up to 6 years for contraception if you are under the age of 45.
+Levosert can stay in for up to 8 years for contraception if you are under the age of 45.
 If you have the Levosert inserted over the age of 45 it can be used for contraception until the age of 55 without the need for replacement.
+It can also be used as part of HRT for up to 5 years.

 Frequency